pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Clone repository in GitHub
 ---
 An image showing how to clone a repository in GitHub.
 The URL of the repository is displayed in a text editor.
+The code button is highlighted with a red rectangle.
 ```

 ### Create a new branch